xuantuan4444/CS116_practice/README.md

 ﻿# CS116_practice
- ## This repo is about practice lab CS116 in university
+ ## This repo is about practice code python for machine learning in university